SocietyForArtisticResearch/texteditor-elm/README.md

 ## DONE

+- friendlier and less repetitive errors (filtered on unique)
+- cursor position on mobile
+- Upload progress for upload button in Media list is broken (becuase handled by main)
 - Added meta-data link
 - Fixed preview on Firefox, optimized preview on all other platforms
 - Added sortable&searchable table / restructured RCMediaList & Picker